yeagerhaus/yeagerhaus.github.io/README.md

 Hello!

 Welcome to my github.io website!
 I built this site as a portfolio and online resume to reflect my skills and experience as a Full Stack Developer!
-A PDF version of my resume is available to download from the site using the link "Resume Download".
-You can view my website at the link below!
+A PDF version of my resume is available to download from the site using the "Resume" link.

+You can view my full website at the link below!

 https://yeagerhaus.github.io/